voiceflow-gallagan/kb-vf-zendesk/README.md

 - `ZENDESK_SITEMAP`: The URL of your Zendesk sitemap.
 If not provided, the default Zendesk sitemap for your subdomain will be used.
 - `SITEMAP_FILTER`: A string that will be used to filter the URLs from the sitemap.
 Only URLs that contain this string will be processed.
 Default is '/articles/'.
 - `VOICEFLOW_KB_API_KEY`: Your Voiceflow API key.
 You can get this from your Assistant integrations page on Voiceflow.
+- `VOICEFLOW_PROJECT_ID`: Your Voiceflow Project ID.
+You can get this from your Assistant settings page on Voiceflow.
 - `ALWAYS_FORCE`: If set to true, all URLs will be processed without checking the last modification date.
 Default is false.
 - `PREVIOUS_DAYS`: The number of days to check for the last modification date.
 Default is 7.
 Ignored is `ALWAYS_FORCE` is set to true.
 - `DEBUG`: If set to true, the application will not send anything to your KB.
 Default is false.